Plotting a map to the future – our new Local Development and Land Use Plan

 It is for businesses and landowners to show how investing in activities including tourism and commercial development can in turn help fund nature restoration projects and actions to address climate change.

-We are now in the second phase of preparing our new Local Development and Land Use Plan.
 There are specific stages in this process, set out by the Scottish Government, which must be followed, and the full preparation of the plan can take up to four years.

 Information gathered through this process will help inform the preparation of the Proposed Plan, which will then be published for public consultation, allowing communities, stakeholders and individuals to comment before the plan is finalised.

-While we await the outcome of Gatecheck, we are beginning work on the preparation of the Proposed Plan, including early development of the plan’s spatial strategy.
+We have now begun work on the preparation of the Proposed Plan, including early development of the plan’s spatial strategy.

 Once a full draft Proposed Plan is ready, it will be published for public consultation.
 This will be the main opportunity for communities, stakeholders and individuals to provide feedback on the plan.